 It is this combination of political correctness and lack of knowledge about feminism that keeps it alive in even the most stalwart “conservative” and “traditionalist” circles.
 When one examines the foundations and substance of feminist ideology, however, it should become easy to reject, unless one is unable to un-harness himself from the reins of political correctness.

-Liberal feminism, which has shaped our world into a subtle matriarchy, descends from the Protestant Revolt, the 18th century Enlightenment, the French Revolution, and is a key aspect of the overall “Revolution” that has slowly dismantled the Christian social order and replaced it with the Godless system known as liberalism.
+Liberal feminism, which has shaped our world into a subtle matriarchy, descends from the Protestant Revolt, the 18th century Enlightenment, and the French Revolution.
+It is a key aspect of the overall “Revolution” that has slowly dismantled the Christian social order and replaced it with the Godless system known as liberalism.
 The liberalism I am talking about is not what the Democrat Party represents, or the Liberal Party in Canada—it is the social, political and economic system that the entire West ascribes to, regardless of whether one is politically “conservative” or “liberal.”

 Thomas Storck, in his 2015 book From Christendom to Americanism and Beyond, provides a good description of liberalism:

 Liberalism is that general movement in Western civilization, which has sought freedom from the restraints imposed by Christian teaching, and therefore has attacked Catholic culture, first on the level of Christian economic morality, secondly on the level of the political rights of God, and lastly on the level of the human person itself